samhedin/rustdoc-to-org/README.md

 * You can now convert package-specific documentation with `M-x rustdoc-convert-current-package`
 * Search the org files with `rustdoc-search` (bound to `C-#` by default) if you are in `Rust mode`, `Rustic mode` or `Org mode`.
 If you hover over a symbol when you invoke the command, `rustdoc-search` will insert a default value.

+## Notes
-We are waiting for an update to Pandoc that will make the generated documents prettier, it should be available soon https://github.com/jgm/pandoc/issues/6554
+* We are waiting for an update to Pandoc that will make the generated documents prettier, it should be available soon https://github.com/jgm/pandoc/issues/6554
+* Some formatting choices of the org documents have been made as temporary solutions, or as early parts in future solutions.
+It will look nicer with time!

 ## TODO